davestewart/vuex-pathify/docs/guide/index.md

 # Guide

-- [Overview](/guide/intro.md) - A brief overview on how Pathify works

 - [Setup](/guide/setup.md) - Install and setup the plugin in a new project

 - [Configuration](/guide/config.md) - Configure Pathify using custom options